-Today, supported by the Japanese food boom, it seems these 2 varieties of edible seaweed have also gained recognition and have been gradually getting used by chefs and home cooks overseas.
+Today, supported by the Japanese food boom, these two varieties of edible seaweed have also gained recognition overseas, used by restaurant chefs and many home cooks.

-So today, from the point of view of us Japanese, let me talk about how wakame and kombu differ from each other in usage, nutrition facts, and so on.
+So today, from the point of view of us Japanese, let me talk about how wakame and kombu differ in usage and nutritional values.

-On the other hand, kombu or kelp can be seen in some kinds of pickles or Tsukemono for its umami and is often eaten in Tsukudani form.
-Also, Tororo Kombu (kelp shavings) and Shio Kombu (salted kelp), processed from kombu, are foods very familiar to us Japanese.
+On the other hand, kombu or kelp can be seen in Tsukemono pickles for its umami, often eaten in Tsukudani form.